aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 <au-compose template="<p>Hello world</p>"></au-compose>
 ```

-Inside our template, we use the `<au-compose>` element and pass through a view to be rendered.
+We use the `<au-compose>` element inside our template and pass through a view to be rendered.
 The view is just a plain HTML string.

 During a composition, this HTML string is processed by the Aurelia template compiler to produce necessary parts for UI composition and renders it inside the `<au-compose>` element.